Spotify Keeps Pausing? Try These 9 Proven Solutions

 Extra Tricks: Download Spotify Music for Offline Playback

 We trust that you've browsed the top and swiftly zeroed in on the precise solution to the problem.
 If all of that still can’t stop your Spotify from pausing your music, it may be time to reach out to Spotify Support.
 Or maybe you should consider turning to a reliable streaming tool - AudiCable Spotify Music Recorder.
 This tool is aimed at extracting your fave music content from Spotify to offline audio.
 The converted Spotify audio can be transferred to your device for playing at your disposal.
 After that, you can feel safe to listen to downloaded Spotify music offline, whether the Spotify app is paused or forced to exit.

 Tool Required: AudiCable Spotify Music Recorder

 Designed especially for both Spotify Free and Spotify Premium users, AudiCable Audio Recorder is dedicated to helping you download Spotify songs/albums/playlists/podcasts offline to your PC or Mac.
-With the output parameters set, you can easily convert Spotify tracks to MP3/AAC/WAV/FLAC/AIFF formats with lossless streaming music quality and ID3 tags retained.
+With the output parameters set, you can easily convert Spotify tracks to MP3/AAC/WAV/FLAC/AIFF/ALAC formats with lossless streaming music quality and ID3 tags retained.